jht1493/ICM-2020-Code/weeks/01_intro.md

 ### Try

-- try clicking each button repeatedly and observe the laying of the colors
+- clicking each button repeatedly and observe the laying of the colors

-- try low values of alpha eg. 10, and compare to medium alpha value eg. 100
+- low values of alpha eg. 10, and compare to medium alpha value eg. 100

 ## Ex 1.1 explore sketch draw_rect_createSpan